osandadeshan/webdriverio-typescript-web-ui-automation-demo/README.md

 ![ScreenShot](https://user-images.githubusercontent.com/9147189/262856176-33926ee6-b89e-4a38-a68e-ed8f23394ee7.png)

-##### Spec
+### 2. Spec

 Test reporter, that prints detailed results to console.

-### Develop automation scripts (for both desktop browser and mobile browser / app)
+## Develop automation scripts (for both desktop browser and mobile browser / app)

 You can write test by using Mocha BDD framework.
 You can choose TypeScript / JavaScript based design pattern or ES6 based.
+More about Mocha can be found at  https://mochajs.org/

 Refer complete [WebdriverIO v8 API](https://webdriver.io/docs/api) methods to write your automation tests.

-#### Using Mocha JavaScript framework

-Tests are written in the Mocha framework.
-More about Mocha can be found at  https://mochajs.org/

 Sample tests are located in `*.specs.js` files in the `/test/specs/` directory.
 A typical test will look similar to this:
 ```